OneKey-Network/addressability-framework/mvp-spec/dsp-api.md

     Publisher->>User: Display the Addressable Content<br />with an Audit button
 ```

-At the end of a Transmission, the Sender sets a Transmission Result.
-Either by
+At the end of a Transmission, the Sender sets a **Transmission Result**.
+Either
-using the Transmission Response if it fits.
+by using the Transmission Response if it fits.
 Or by generating it with a
 status error.
 The Transmission Results are described in detail in a further
 section.